DanielPickens/Split-Array-Largest-Sum/README.md

 # Split-Array-Largest-Sum
-My code that is faster than 99%
+My code that is faster than 99% that solves rhe Leetcode: Split Array Largest Sum

 "Given an array nums which consists of non-negative integers and an integer m, you can split the array into m non-empty continuous subarrays.